jlooper/msft-learn-apis/module/includes/4-authentication-strategies copy.md

 > It's a good idea to store your API keys in the cloud and access them using a function that calls an environment variable, but that's out of scope for this tutorial!

+## OAuth

 While this topic can easily get very complicated, the most common way to authenticate to use an API is by using an API key.
+However, yet another strategy to authenticate and use an API is using [OAuth](https://oauth.net/2/).
+OAuth, particularly version 2, provides a more fine-grained authentication strategy.
+The user is directed to the API's site and then completes one of many flows allowed by OAuth to enable access.
+Although many scenarios are possible, OAuth basically enables the creation of an API Key and uses that to authenticate a token that allows limited access to an API for limited operations.
+In this way, a user can use an [access token](https://www.oauth.com/oauth2-servers/access-tokens/) in web calls to ensure access to various parts of the API, for specific uses and specific time periods.

-In the next section, you will query an API that requires an API key: the Smithsonian's Cooper Hewitt's National Design Museum.
+In the next section, you will query an API that uses OAuth (version 2): the Smithsonian's Cooper Hewitt's National Design Museum.